Union County-Marysville

 Colocation Data Centers

-are are owned by a third-party provider.
-Companies rent space (racks, cages, or suites) instead of building their own data center.
+Facilities owned by third-party providers where organizations rent racks, cages, or suites rather than constructing their own data center.

 Myths Vs Facts